 - No other health problems that would explain the pain and other symptoms

 While living with fibromyalgia can be challenging, there are ways to effectively manage the illness:

-Exercise: Studies have shown that the pain of fibromyalgia can be eased with gentle exercise, such as walking, jogging, yoga, stretching or riding on a stationary bike.
+Exercise: Studies have shown that the pain of fibromyalgia can be eased with gentle exercise such as walking, jogging, yoga, stretching or riding a stationary bike.
 It’s important to always check with a doctor before starting any exercise program and to start slowly.
 Intense exercise can make fibromyalgia symptoms worse.